xleonzhao/ccnp-encor/17-wireless.md

     * providing BSSs and connecting WiFi clients
   * FlexConnect
     * CAPWAP only for control traffic
-    * if control down, AP still can switch traffic locally
+    * if control down, AP still can switch data traffic locally
   * Monitor
     * receiver only in promiscuous mode
     * detect intrusions, rogue AP, etc.